RyabovNick/llx/llx/README.md

 ### genToken

+`/api/genToken/:source`.

+source can be one of:

+- telegram
+- whatsapp
+- viber

 Allows clients to generate a new token for the user.
 Only clients with a valid `api_key` can access API.

 Status codes: